We are thrilled to announce the following Keynote Speakers for the 2019 BC Library Conference!

-Champions of Imagination – Why Libraries Can Save Life on Earth
+Champions of Imagination – Why Libraries Can Save Life on Earth (link to video)

 A massive unleashing of imagination can shift our current crisis.
 We usher this possibility in with the guidance of libraries and the people who work in them.
 As institutions transforming their design, libraries possess the momentum with which to inspire and equip citizens in creating a just city, a protected Earth and a beloved community.
 We must transform the story, raise the ancient song, point to that remedy and do it now.

 Vanessa Richards examines creativity in common life.
 Her participatory arts practice invites communities to explore life when we turn more toward each other than away.